7 Reasons Your Indoor Aloe Vera Smells Terrible

 However, improper care can lead to many problems.
 One problem that may arise is that of a smelly plant.
 This popular succulent doesn’t naturally smell bad, so if you notice a smell, you need to take action.

-A smelly plant is a good sign that something in their environment is off.
-If your Aloe Vera is producing a bad smell, you have come to the right place.
+If your Aloe vera smells, it is a good sign that something in its environment is off.
 In this article, we are going to take a look at seven reasons your aloe vera smells terrible and ways to fix it.
 Let’s dive in!

 Root Rot

 If you notice brown or black mushy roots, this is a sign of root rot.
-You can cut away the discolored and mushy roots to help prevent the disease from spreading.
+Cut away the discolored and mushy roots to help prevent the disease from spreading.
 Once you have removed the damaged roots, replant them in fresh soil.

-When replacing the soil, be sure to use well-draining pot soil to help move excess water away from the roots.
+When replacing the soil, be sure to use well-draining soil to help move excess water away from the roots.
 Once repotted, water lightly and place in a sunny location.
 Soils should be allowed to dry out between waterings.
-The plant should grow out of the root rot, and the smell should diminish over time.
+The smell should diminish over time.

 Cut Leaves

 When you first cut the leaves, the plant will ooze a slimy, yellow liquid.
 The liquid that oozes from the leaves is called aloin.
 The odor can smell similar to a body odor or a hint of garlic or onion.
-This aloin is separate from the gel and acts as a laxative but usually drains away.
+This aloin is separate from the gel and usually drains away.

-The aloin is what gives the plant a foul odor after its cut, not the gel.
+The aloin is what causes the Aloe vera to smell after it’s cut, not the gel.
 The smell usually subsides as the aloin dries, and the plant forms a callus over the cut.
 There isn’t much to do to prevent this aloin from smelling.

-The smell will dissipate over time, and you shouldn’t notice a smell.
-If your plant still smells bad after the leaf has healed, there is possibly another problem causing the smell.
-You can always place the plant in a well-ventilated area to remove the smell.
+The smell will dissipate over time, and you shouldn’t notice it.
+If your Aloe vera still smells bad after the leaf has healed, there is possibly another problem.
+Place the plant in a well-ventilated area to remove the smell.

-If soils are poor draining, they can collect water, and over time this water can begin to produce an odor.
-If water isn’t able to drain from the container, it can collect at the bottom of the pot.
+If soils aren’t draining well, they can collect water.
+Over time, this water can begin to produce an odor.
+If water isn’t able to drain from the container, it collects at the bottom of the pot.

 Stagnant water at the bottom of a container can begin to smell bad quickly.
 It is important to plant in a container that has proper drainage holes.

 Proper drainage holes will allow excess water to leave the pot and help prevent standing water.
 Your pot should have at least one drainage hole, if not more.
-If your pot has drainage holes and your soil is still struggling to drain water, it is time to change the soil.
+If your pot has drainage holes and your soil is still struggling to drain, it is time to change the soil.

-Changing the soil in your pot can be one of the best things you do for your plant.
+Changing the soil in your pot is one of the best things you can do for your plant.
 It can fix more problems than poor drainage.
 Replace soils with well-draining soil, such as succulent or cactus soil.
 These soils contain sand to help increase drainage.

 Too Much Water

-Overwatering is a common mistake Aloe Vera gardeners make.
+Overwatering is a common mistake Aloe vera gardeners make.
 It will often cause water-soaked spots on the leaves.
 These spots are soggy and soft to the touch.
-The entire leaf will appear as it is saturated with water and, over time, will turn mushy.
+The entire leaf will appear as if it is saturated with water and, over time, will turn mushy.

 When this happens, your plant can produce an odor from the decaying leaves.
 This is easily preventable.
-This succulent plant loves drier soils, so only water every couple of weeks or when soils are dry 2 inches below the surface.
+This succulent plant loves drier soils, so only water every couple of weeks or when the soil is dry 2 inches below the surface.

-You can remove these mushy leaves and discard them in the trash.
-The plant will heal the cut leaves, and the odor should disappear.
-If water-soaked leaves continue, consider changing soils to help increase drainage.
+Remove these mushy leaves and discard them in the trash.
+The plant will heal, and the odor should disappear.
+If water-soaked leaves continue, consider changing the soil to help increase drainage.

 Natural Scent

 If you are noticing an onion or garlic smell, it could just be its natural perfume.
-The plant typically doesn’t smell unless cut or damaged, but occasionally it can produce a natural odor without being cut or damaged.
+The plant typically doesn’t smell unless cut or damaged, but occasionally it can produce a natural Aloe vera smell without being cut or damaged.

 The variety of aloe you grow can smell more potent than others.
 Aloe Vera ‘Chinensis’ has a more noticeable smell than other varieties.
 The smell may be more pronounced if the plant is kept in a confined space with poor airflow.